-Instana detects three major event groups to help you manage the Quality of Service of your applications:
+Instana detects three major types of events to help you manage the Quality of Service of your applications:

-An Issue is created if an entity gets unhealthy.
+An Issue is an event that gets created if an entity gets unhealthy.
 They are detected by machine learning algorithms and health signatures built to detect various unhealthy situations, whether from degradations of service quality, to complex infrastructure issues, to disk saturation.

 Incidents are the highest level of events.
 They are created when a discovered service is impacted, and they correlate all relevant events by leveraging the Dynamic Graph to provide context.

-Changes A Change is anything from a server start/stop, a deployment, a configuration change on a system, you name it.
+Changes A Change is an event representing anything from a server start/stop, a deployment, a configuration change on a system, you name it.
 Further separated into:

 - Changes - Changed configuration of components.